myok12/blog/es5classes/es5.md

 ```

 Pretty simple.
 I override `Dog`'s speak method with my another.
 Neither of these methods have have properties set other than value keeping it nice and safe.
+These properties cannot be overriden or deleted.

 ### Going Final